-Basis of Accounting
+Emphasis of Matter - Basis of Accounting

-Without modifying our opinion, we draw attention to Note 3 to the financial report, which describes the basis of accounting.
-The financial report has been prepared for the purpose of fulfilling the directors' financial reporting responsibilities under the Corporations Act 2001.
+We draw attention to Note 3 to the financial report, which describes the basis of accounting.
+The financial report has been prepared for the purpose of fulfilling the Directors' financial reporting responsibilities under the Corporations Act 2001.
 As a result, the financial report may not be suitable for another purpose.
+Our opinion is not modified in respect of this matter.